estruyf/vscode-demo-time/README.md

 - Add new demo steps (execute the `Demo Time: Add as demo step` command)
 - Run through the demo steps (execute the `Demo Time: Start` command)
 - Presentation mode which allows you to use a clicker to navigate through the demo steps
+- Run a specific demo step from a command execution with the `demo-time.runById` command

 ### Supported demo steps